xt0fer/Cminus2/docs/WeakJava.md

 #### Expressions

 Expressions are standard.
-As in C, there is no boolean type.
+As in C, there is no boolean type (yet).

 An integer value of 0 stands for false, any other integer for true.